My issues with Swagger

 }

-The Java’s generator uses qualified named for neither paths nor models.
-That means that if in the scope of a whole application you happen to have 2 routes/model classes with the same simple name, by default resulting specification is invalid.
-You would have to override the class name using value
+The Java generator uses qualified names for neither paths nor models.
+That means that if in the scope of a whole application you happen to have two route/model classes with the same simple name, by default, the resulting specification is invalid.
+You would have to override the class name using the value field of an annotation.

 Annotations are an incomplete model

-When it comes to model, Swagger allows you to specify, not only what primitive you use somewhere, and what is the set of allowed values, but also something like format.
-For instance, field with string
+When it comes to a model, Swagger allows you to specify not only what primitive you use somewhere and what the set of allowed values is, but also something like format.
+For instance, a field with the string data type might have a date format.
+Then Swagger UI could generate a nice calendar, and client generators could output code that makes sure that the endpoint always receives a string with a valid date format.

 Runtime dependencies